 Relative sea-level (RSL) change is often driven by many processes operating over different spatial and temporal scales.
 For example, oceanographic phenomena such as the El Niño-Southern Oscillation (ENSO), glacial isostatic adjustment and dynamic topography affect RSL on a regional scale, while vertical land motion from tectonic deformation, sediment compaction and groundwater extraction usually have a more local effect^{1,2}.
 Since all these processes can operate over multi-decadal timescales, or longer, environmental proxies are required to quantify changes in RSL beyond the short records provided by tide gauges and satellite altimetry data.
-Few proxies can resolve changes in water level over long enough time scales, and with sufficiently high precision, to identify and isolate the various drivers of RSL.
-Fortunately, one RSL proxy noted for its high temporal precision is the coral microatoll, which has been used to quantify seismic deformation^{3-5} and Holocene relative sea-level trends^{6,7} in low-latitude regions.
+Few proxies can resolve changes in water level over long enough time scales, and with sufficiently high precision, to identify the various drivers of RSL.
+Fortunately, one RSL proxy noted for its high temporal precision is the coral microatoll, which has been used to quantify seismic deformation^{3-6} and Holocene relative sea-level trends^{7,8} in low-latitude regions.

 Microatolls are intertidal corals with a characteristic concentric-ring morphology on their dead upper surfaces (Figure 1).
-Each concentric ring forms due to a period of unconstrained upwards and outwards growth followed by a diedown that kills the living coral rim down to its highest level of survival (HLS)8.
-By assuming that changes in the HLS are driven by different magnitudes of subaerial exposure (emersion), microatolls are often considered to be 'natural tide gauges' with the ability to record water-level fluctuations over decades to centuries, depending on the lifespan of the coral colony^{6,9-11}.
+Each concentric ring forms due to a period of unconstrained upwards and outwards growth followed by a diedown that kills the living coral rim down to its highest level of survival (HLS) 9.
+By assuming that changes in the HLS are driven by different magnitudes of subaerial exposure (emersion), microatolls are often considered to be 'natural tide gauges' with the ability to record water-level fluctuations to centimetre-scale precision over decades to centuries, depending on the lifespan of the coral colony^{7,10-12}.

 Fossil microatolls can also be used to produce Holocene sea-level index points (SLIPs), a measure of paleo-RSL at a particular place and time.
 The vertical component of a SLIP can be calculated using the elevation difference between nearby fossil and living microatolls of the same species if we assume microatoll indicative meaning (proxy elevation relative to tidal datums) has not changed through time^{6,12,13}.
 However, the proximal modern reef may not contain living microatolls of the same species as the fossils, which complicates the process of creating SLIPs.
 Studies at such sites have determined RSL using the theoretical relative elevations of different coral species^{7,14} or employed a relationship between microatoll elevation and tidal datums that had been derived at another location^{15-17}.
 The latter approach can be used even if there are no living microatolls nearby, but the association between microatoll elevation and tidal datums is poorly defined.
-For example, reef-flat microatolls at the Cocos (Keeling) Islands were found above mean low water springs (MLWS)18, and microatolls at the microtidal Cook Islands lie in a narrow elevation range between MLWS and mean low water neaps (MLWN)19, yet the highest surveyed microatoll level of growth (HLG) was below MLWS at the Siloso Point reef, Singapore7.
+For example, reef-flat microatolls at the microtidal Cook Islands lie in a narrow elevation range between MLWS and mean low water neaps (MLWN)19, yet the highest level of growth (HLG) surveyed was below MLWS at the mesotidal Siloso Point reef, Singapore8.

 Apparent regional differences in the indicative meaning may arise because tides alone are not fully reflective of exposure duration: climatic sea-level anomalies (e.g. ENSO), storm surges, and other processes also contribute to subaerial exposure of the reef^{11,20,21}.
-In general, experiments and observations suggest that corals die once a threshold exposure time is exceeded^{22-27}, yet survival thresholds are poorly quantified for the Porites spp. corals commonly used for microatoll-based sealevel reconstructions.
-Therefore, to better understand the precision and limits of microatolls as sealevel proxies, we require more constraints on the variability of microatoll growth within and between reef environments.
+In general, experiments and observations suggest that corals die once a threshold exposure time is exceeded^{22-27}.
+Corals of many species can survive several hours out of water, possibly because polyp retraction and the production of mucus limit desiccation when initially exposed to the air^{29,30}, yet survival thresholds are poorly quantified for the Porites spp. corals commonly used for microatoll-based sea-level reconstructions.
+Therefore, to better understand the precision and limits of microatolls as sea-level proxies, we require more constraints on the variability of microatoll growth within and between reef environments.